RWS/studio-api-docs/apiconcepts/filetypesupport/adding_the_text_extractor_class.md

 }
 ```
-****

-Putting it All Together
+## Putting It All Together
---

-The complete text extractor class should now look as shown below:
+The complete text extractor class should now look like this:

 # [C#](#tab/tabid-7)
 ```cs